 You can definitely make this in either an instant pot/pressure cooker!
 For instant pot chili, you can also cook the chili on the chili setting or set it on high for 20-25 minutes on pressure cook.
 Brown the ground beef in the instant pot sauté, then switch to pressure cook after you add the other ingredients to the pot.
 Close and let cook, then do a slow release.

-Looking for other easy dinner recipes?
+Looking for other easy slow cooker recipes?
 You've gotta check these out!

 Equipment